COAL MINING IS LABOR HISTORY TOUR

-Travel through southern Illinois can be a trip through the visible landscape of American labor history.
+Central and southern Illinois has a visible landscape of American labor history.
 Each town we have chosen is an important reference point in that story.
-Whether you explore the “coal triangle route” immediately south of Springfield or extend your trip to the coal towns in far southern Illinois (see the memorials in Marissa, West Frankfort, Herrin), learning about labor heritage in towns where it is recalled will cause you to think deeply about social justice, economic equity and the racial and ethnic dimensions of labor.
+Whether you explore the “coal triangle route” immediately south of Springfield or extend your trip to coal towns in far southern Illinois (such as Marissa, West Frankfort, Herrin), the labor heritage of Illinois offers insights into social justice, economic equity, and the racial and ethnic dimensions of work.

-Take this tour and learn about the fascinating history of America’s greatest industry.
-Come face to face with memorials to multiple mine tragedies.
-Visit lovely small towns that once were the engine of the region’s economy.
-See many of them rejuvenating.
-Visit the former mining landscape that Al Capone used for his illicit booze runs on Route 66 during the Prohibition Era.
+Take this tour and learn about the fascinating history of America’s greatest industry: coal mining.
+Come face to face with memorials commemorating multiple mine tragedies.
+Visit small towns that once were an engine of our state’s economy.

 ALL DAY IN THE COAL TRIANGLE TOWNS